matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 3 - Static Testing/3 - Feedback and Review Process.md

 - Potential defect logs and review reports are produced
 - Metrics are collected and used to improve the entire software development process

+## Success Factors for Reviews
+* Clear, predefined objectives
+* Measurable exit criteria
+* The review is conducted in an atmosphere of trust; the outcome will not be used for the evaluation of the participants
+* Review types are applied that are suitable to achieve the objectives
+* Large work products are written and reviewed in small chunks
+* Feedback is given to the participants so the process and their activities can be improved
+* Participants have adequate time to prepare for the review
+* Reviews are made part of the organizational culture to promote learning and improvement
+* Management supports the review process
+* Adequate training is give; especially for the more formal review types
+* Facilitate meetings